All Episodes

 Strong.

-And then we get him out.
+And then we get them out.

-Another reform I'm proposing is the passage of legislation named for Detective Michael Davis and Deputy Sheriff Danny Oliver.
+Another reform I'm proposing is the passes of legislation named for Detective Michael Davis and Deputy Sheriff Danny Oliver, two law enforcement officers recently killed by a previously deported illegal immigrant.

 And they will go fast.